-The results support H1 and further corroborate the findings of Han (2008) in that firm-level sentiment impacts single-stock option prices.
+The results support H1 and they broaden the findings of Han (2008) substantially in that firmlevel tone impacts single-stock option prices.
 In addition, our evidence emphasizes the price discovery role of option markets.
 The ability of price discovery is subject to the market design, which comprises an array of market microstructure features.
 Chakravarty et al. (2004) ascribe the price discovery role of option markets to leverage and built-in downside risk.
-Due to these features, both informed and uninformed traders have incentives to trade in this marketplace.
-This research documents this fact by quantifying the impact of news on option prices.
-Moreover, in Section 4.2, we distinguish between the informational content of OCs as reflected by sentiment, i.e., a public part, and a residual component, which captures private information.
+Due to these